“GIVE ME A BREAK!” Real Female Leadership in Action

 At one event in 2008, in a room full of Hilary supporters, Bill Clinton attacked Obama’s campaign platform by emphatically stating: “Give me a break!
 This whole thing is the biggest fairy tale I’ve ever seen.
 23 million Americans struggling for work.
 A middle class falling further behind!”

-Contrast Clinton’s remark against his recent love-filled endorsement of Barack Obama at the Democratic convention and you’ll get whip lash.
+Contrast Clinton’s remark against his subsequent love-filled endorsement of Barack Obama at the Democratic convention and you’ll get whip lash.

-But then I thought about the supercharged hyperbole that increasingly powers American politics and reflected back to what I’ve read about that country’s history.
-And I thought about one incredible woman who didn’t just talk the talk but more importantly walked the walk.
-She did FAR more for her country than Michelle Obama or Ann Romney could ever hope to achieve.
+I reflected about the supercharged hyperbole that increasingly powers American politics and thought back to what I’ve read about that country’s history.
+And I remembered one incredible woman who didn’t just talk the talk but more importantly walked the walk.
+She did FAR more for her country than what other First Ladies accomplished.

 So to whom am I referring?